Algorithm

 Develop the technical education

-Armenia is experiencing a critical shortage of around 700 teachers across its 1,400 schools, with 40% of these
+Armenia is experiencing a critical shortage of around 700 teachers across its 1,400 schools, with 40% of these vacancies in STEM fields.

 Train a workforce